How did the 2018 tax reforms affect stock compensation?

 In effect from the start of 2018, the Tax Cuts & Jobs Act has provisions that directly and indirectly affect stock compensation, whether in personal financial planning or in company stock plan administration.
 (See an interactive version of the legislation from the law firm Davis Polk.)

-The core tax treatment of stock compensation has not changed.
+The core tax treatment of stock compensation did not change.
 Below are the provisions that affect in some way the individual taxation of stock compensation.
 (The individual tax rates and AMT changes started in 2018 and end after 2025, reverting to the current rates unless extended.)

 Provisions Affecting Stock Compensation

 1. Changes in the rates of individual income tax.
 The Tax Cuts & Jobs Act keeps the current seven income tax brackets, reducing the rates and changing the income thresholds that apply.
-The rates are now 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
-This means you have lower rates for compensation income, interest, ordinary dividends, and short-term capital gains.
+The rates are 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
+This lowered rates for compensation income, interest, ordinary dividends, and short-term capital gains.

 The flat supplemental wage rate for federal income tax withholding on stock compensation is based on the seven brackets.
 For amounts up to $1 million it is linked to the third lowest rate (22%).
 For amounts over $1 million it is linked to the highest rate (37%).